mebusy/notes/dev_notes/Texture_and_Modeling.md

 When two colors are multiplied together in the shading language, the result is a color , whose RGB components are the product of the corresponding components from the input colors.
 Color multiplication can simulate the ***filtering*** of one color by the other.
 If color C0 represents the transparency of a filter to red, green, and blue light, then C0*C1 represents the color C1 as viewed through the filter.

-Be careful when using a four-channel image texture that was created from an RGBA image (an image with an opacity or “alpha” channel) because the colors in such an image are normally premultiplied by the value of the alpha channel.
+Be careful when using a four-channel image texture that was created from an RGBA image (an image with an opacity or "alpha" channel) because the colors in such an image are normally premultiplied by the value of the alpha channel.
 In this case, it is not correct simply to combine the RGB channels with another color under control of the alpha channel.
 The correct way to merge an RGBA texture over another texture color Ct is

 ```
 color C; float A;
-C = color texture(“mytexture”,s,t);
+C = color texture("mytexture",s,t);
-A = texture(“mytexture”[3],s,t);
+A = texture("mytexture"[3],s,t);
 result = C + (1-A) * Ct;
 ```